sbustamante/CosmicVoidsPaper/RefereeResponse.md

     ~ 1?**

       Response:
-      - Although lambda_1 is the defining property of voids when using the T-web/V-web (1st paragraph of subsec 3.2), the FA exihibit a key advantage that makes it a better void tracer (please refer to 3rd paragraph of subsec.
-3.2 of the new version).
+      - Although lambda_1 is the defining property of voids when using the FA has a key advantage that makes it a better void tracer, namely that it is possible to define a boundary in regions with FA~1.
+The boudary setting is more arbitrary in the case of using lambda_1 as a tracer.
+We make this clarification in the 3rd paragraph of subsec.
+3.2 of the new version.
-      - Now it is explicitly explained why the FA, as defined in the context of MRI, is useful to cosmologist (6th paragraph of introduction and 1st paragraph of subsec 3.1).
+      - Now it is explicitly explained why the FA, as defined in the context of MRI, is useful to cosmologist
+	(6th paragraph of introduction and 1st paragraph of subsec 3.1).
       - A new figure (Fig 3.) was prepared.
-Histograms of the volume contribution of each environment for each value of the FA (3rd paragraph of subsec.
+Histograms of the volume contribution of each environment for
+	each value of the FA (3rd paragraph of subsec.
 3.2).
-Sheets (mainly) and filaments are clearly associated with high values of the FA.
+Sheets (mainly) and filaments are clearly
+	associated with high values of the FA.